 "I also want you to keep an eye out for anything unusual," Cornelius instructed, "You see, I've discovered something very interesting."

 As they walked, the children did begin to notice some unusual features in the dead grass alongside the trail.
 There were shards of glass, and ribbons of a strange black material.
 Abigail picked up one of the black strips.

 "It's kinda squishy…" she remarked, sniffing it and then making a face, "What is it?"

-"I know the monster-on-wheels went by quickly, but did you happen to look at its wheels?"
+"I know the monster-on-wheels went by quickly when we were here last, but did you happen to look at its wheels?"
 Cornelius asked.

 "They were…black.
 Like that."
 Russell said, picking one up.